Fig: Historical cultivation

 Figs were also a common food source for the Romans.
 Cato the Elder, in his c.
 160 BC De Agri Cultura, lists several strains of figs grown at the time he wrote his handbook: the Mariscan, African, Herculanean, Saguntine, and the black Tellanian.
 The fruits were used, among other things, to fatten geese for the production of a precursor of foie gras.
 Rome's first emperor, Augustus, was reputed to have been poisoned with figs from his garden smeared with poison by his wife Livia.
 For this reason, or perhaps because of her horticultural expertise, a variety of fig known as the Liviana was cultivated in Roman gardens.

 It was cultivated from Afghanistan to Portugal, also grown in Pithoragarh in the Kumaon hills of India.
 From the 15th century onwards, it was grown in areas including Northern Europe and the New World.
-In the 16th century, Cardinal Reginald Pole introduced fig trees to Lambeth Palace in London.

 In 1769, Spanish missionaries led by Junipero Serra brought the first figs to California.
 The Mission variety, which they cultivated, is still popular.
-The fact that it is parthenocarpic (self-pollinating) made it an ideal cultivar for introduction.

 The Kadota cultivar is even older, being mentioned by the Roman naturalist Pliny the Elder in the 1st century AD.
 Pliny recorded thirty varieties of figs.

-The name Kadota did not exist in the era of Pliny the Elder nor is it mentioned in Pliny's works.
-Also only 29 figs were recorded in his work; Pliny the Elder, The Natural History, English translation by John Bostock and H.T.
-Riley, Book XV, CHAP.
-19. (18.)—TWENTY-NINE VARIETIES OF THE FIG.

-The Kadota name was created in the early 20th century in California, US, to name a "sport" or genetic deviation from a Dotatto fig tree as documented in The Kadota Fig: A Treatise On Its Origin, Planting And Care by W. Sam Clark.